-DI happens when the posterior pituitary gland stops making enough ADH.
+Arginine vasopressin deficiency happens when the posterior (rear) pituitary gland stops making enough vasopressin.
 This can be for many reasons.
 Sometimes the child may have a medical condition that damages the posterior pituitary such as histiocytosis, sarcoidosis, meningitis, head injury or a tumour.
-It can be also associated with brain malformations that affect all the hormones in the pituitary gland.
+It can also be associated with brain malformations that affect all the hormones in the pituitary gland.

 Occasionally it may be due to genetic conditions in the family.

-Sometimes we cannot find a cause and then it is called idiopathic DI.
+Sometimes we cannot find a cause and then it is called idiopathic arginine vasopressin deficiency.